FujoWebDev/fujocoded/src/content/updates/25-04-22-geese-guides-cookies/index.md

 - **Current schedule:** With _a whole lot_ happening all around, Ms Boba’s streams are (once again) on a best-effort basis\!
 While she’ll try to go live on Twitch **every Thursday at 3PM Pacific**, the corresponding 3PM Monday slot comes and goes.
 To get notified when she streams, you can subscribe to her on [Twitch](https://www.twitch.tv/essentialrandomness), follow her on socials ([mastodon](https://indiepocalypse.social/@essentialrandom), [bluesky](https://bsky.app/profile/essentialrandom.bsky.social), [twitter](https://x.com/essentialrandom), [tumblr](https://essential-randomness.tumblr.com/)), or keep up with our programming branch, FujoWebDev ([mastodon](https://blorbo.social/@fujowebdev), [bluesky](https://bsky.app/profile/fujoweb.dev), [twitter](https://x.com/fujowebdev), [tumblr](https://fujowebdev.tumblr.com/))\!
 - **What are we streaming about?** We’re currently deep into more ATproto (and lexicons)
   experimentation with a series of streams dedicated to “building a GuestBook lexicon”\!
-You can catch a recording:
+You can catch a recording here:

-  1. Part 1: **Building the Lexicon:**
+  1. [Part 1: **Building the Lexicon:**](https://www.twitch.tv/videos/2425310072?collection=OdaSBo9XORgtPQ) where we define what the data underlying our Guestbook looks like
-  2. Part 2: **Catching Events:**
+  2. [Part 2: **Reacting to Events:**](https://www.twitch.tv/videos/2440811753?collection=OdaSBo9XORgtPQ) where we listen to the global stream of events to react to new Guestbooks and entries being created

   We’ll continue this series until we have a fully-working guestbook set up\!

 ### FujoStore Highlights: Restocks, Sales, and Limited-Time Offers

 ![file:](./images/digital-pack.png)

-- **Cookie Up a Challenge**: We have something _in store_ (literally) for the brave explorers who can find the cookies hidden all over [our online parlor](https://store.fujocoded.com/): a FREE prize that includes (among other things) a HTML, CSS _and_ JS learn-along—or will, when it ships late May.
+- **Cookie Up a Challenge**: We have something _in store_ (literally) for the brave explorers who can [find the cookies hidden all over our online parlor](https://store.fujocoded.com/fandom-cookies#cookie-challenge): a FREE prize that includes (among other things) a HTML, CSS _and_ JS learn-along—or will, when it ships late May.
 Technically this is part of our now concluded April 1st event, and we were just too busy to remove it.
 But who’s complaining?
 Offer valid until the end of the month…_at least\!_

 ### You can help\!